hugoalh/deno-lint-rules/docs/rules/no-import-node.md

 Forbid import module via protocol `node:`.

+This rule is aimed for whose do not want any NodeJS feature.

 > [!NOTE]
 > - Due to the Deno linter plugin API limitations, detect imports from imports map is not possible.